 Here are the four best marketing strategies entrepreneurs need to incorporate when marketing their brands using social media and if they want to compete in the modern era of business

 1. Be Engaging

 Staying engaged and understanding the customer is the name of the game here.
-Selling your products through social media requires companies to post the latest content related to their brands and products featuring quality, benefits, performance and durability of the product.
-Customers naturally flock to websites that have something new to offer for them on a daily basis.
-Talk about promotions, customer feedback and usefulness of your products.
-Show your products in all its beauty and don’t underestimate the power of a strong visual.
+Selling your products through social media requires companies to post the latest content related to their brands and products featuring the quality, benefits, performance, and durability of the product.
+Customers naturally flock to websites that have something new to offer them on a daily basis.
+Talk about promotions, customer feedback, and the usefulness of your products.
+Show your products in all their beauty and don’t underestimate the power of a strong visual.

 2. Be Human

 Sending automated messages to sell your products no longer works.
 It’s that simple.
 If you want to sell your product, you need to interact with your customers more productively.
 Introduce dedicated customer support, and online chat and engage your customers via social media platforms like Twitter, Facebook, or Pinterest.
 Give your customers a reason to visit you on these pages.
 Every time I walk by a store or billboard that asks me to ‘like’ a company or their products on Facebook, I’m confused; why should I?
 What’s in it for me?
 Tell me that you understand me and I will buy your product.

 Are you easy to do business with?
 Or will I pull my hair out when I try to find and buy your product online?
 Set up your website with super-simple search facilities to let customers quickly find the desired products on your website.
 Make it easy for customers to find the products you want them to buy!
 Let them find products by price, color, style, model, or whatever other filters make sense.
 And make the filters easy to modify.
 What’s your checkout process like?
 Do I have to jump through hoops to check out, enter my credit card, and get my stuff shipped?
 I want to buy from you – so be easy to do business with!